 Arcana was built from hard work, love, faith & service.
 And so, we are committed to a few essential things.

 - Giving back to the recovery community.
 Overdose deaths in Maine are still on the rise.
 We’ve lost yoga students at Arcana to overdose and incarceration- AND we’ve built this community on recovery and redemption.
 That’s why we offer discounted yoga classes to individuals on all paths of recovery.
 We make regular charitable contributions to two local nonprofits aiding this community: Sea Change Yoga and The Family Restored.
 Mention that you are in recovery to our front desk for $6 off any yoga class and sliding scale options for bodywork.
-We also give out 3 partial scholarships in every Yoga and Reiki teacher training to individuals finding sobriety.
+We also give out partial scholarships in yoga teacher trainings to individuals finding sobriety.
 And, we commit to hiring individuals in recovery and who have been incarcerated or have criminal records that might prevent hire elsewhere.

 - Our yoga teachers recognize that trauma affects up to 70 percent of the population and perhaps more.
 That’s why our yoga instructors are explicit when it comes to touch and emphasize consent.
 We also hire trauma informed body-workers available for massage and energy work.